Hone logo

 Problem Description

-Your task is to build a Python script that performs the following operations:
+You are tasked with creating a Python script that performs the following actions:

 Expected Behavior: